dlordi/how-to/ejstg/tdialog.md

 - object `FocusTag`: Tag that is focused after click to scroll, for null it is the main dialog tag.

+- string `Header`
+  - For TreeGrid menu it is HTML displayed in on the cell, when the menu is shown.
+  - For custom menu it is HTML displayed inside place set by `TPosition` object.

 - string `Head`: Top HTML / menu caption, will not be scrolled.
   _Since 14.0_ if set to "#" it is not displayed.
 Setting to "" displays it as empty.

+- bool `HeadDrag` [`1`]: If the dialog can be moved by mouse dragging the `Head`.

 - string `Foot`: Bottom HTML / menu footer, will not be scrolled.
-It is ignored when shown Buttons.
+It is ignored when shown `Buttons`.

 - bool `Shadow` [`1`]: If it shows shadow under the dialog